 Clark County does not maintain a vendor bid list.
 Vendor lists in large metropolitan areas quickly become unwieldy and out of date, making them all but useless.
-All bids are advertised on Wednesday in The Columbian newspaper.
+All new bids are advertised on Wednesday in The Reflector newspaper.
 It is the vendors' responsibility to monitor bids and respond if appropriate.
 Purchasing does encourage new companies wishing to do business with the county to contact Purchasing and present their company's product or service.

 2. When is it possible to meet with a buyer in Purchasing?